Todd Winemiller, Chair

 Dave Anspach, Secretary-Treasurer

 Dave Anspach has a B.S. degree in Business from Miami University, and worked for the Farm Credit Services Agency for 15 yrs., before serving as Clermont SWCD’s Administrator from 1990-97.
 In 2006, Dave rejoined the SWCD family as a Board Supervisor.
 He is now completing his 4th term.
-Additionally, Dave serves as the Area IV Director for the Ohio Federation of Soil & Water Conservation Districts, and has served on the Clermont County Park Board since 1999.
+Additionally, Dave serves as Secretary-Treasurer for the Ohio Federation of Soil and Water Conservation Districts, and has served on the Clermont County Park Board since 1999.